| Industry Case Studies Restaurant

 Exhibit 1).

-The impact was large and immediate.
+*sample analysis report Trackable Results and Immediate Impact The impact was large and immediate.
 The client found that presenting

 franchisees, mangers and frontline staff with "black and white